ayshiff/my-open-source-journey/docs/contributions/lifetime#28.md

 ### Full result - Future ?

-We will surely have to change some little things to make the user experience more enjoyable.
+I will have to change some things to make the user experience more enjoyable.

 As mentioned in the comments: